mmiranda222/.statsuite/recipes/how-to-release-js.md

     - update the kubernetes column of the summary
 1. for each service/app:
     1. compare develop (or the latest acceptable commit for a release if QA is ahead) and master to define a semver (ie for [DE](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/compare/master...develop?from_project_id=10532325))
-    1. bump version in package.json
+    1. bump version in package.json in develop
     1. create a release branch based on this commit following the name convention: `release-v<semver>`
     1. create a merge request from the release branch into master (default based on branch name is fine), bind it the the milestone, **no squash but rm branch afterwards**
     1. check diff and wait for pipeline to pass and merge it to master